Three years into owning his condo, Riley Adams’ upstairs neighbor had a leak in his bathroom.

-If you’re taking out a mortgage for your condo, the lender requires that you carry condo insurance.
+If you have a mortgage for your condo, the lender requires you carry condo insurance.

-An individual policy lets the association and your lender know that you’ll be able to repair damage to your condo in the case of a disaster.
+An individual policy lets the association and your lender know that you can repair damage to your condo in the case of a disaster.

 What does a master policy for condo insurance cover?

-While your condo board will be responsible for arranging your master policy, it makes sense to find out exactly how it works.
-That way you know about any potential gaps in coverage you will need to fill.
+You should find out how the master policy works, even though your condo board is responsible for arranging it.
+That way you know about any gaps in coverage you need to fill.